santacrab2/ledysysgen7/README.md

 If you are rich and like what you see, feel free to throw the original code developer from PKHeX/PPORG a donation at https://www.paypal.me/olliz0r !

 ## Credits
-Huge thanks olliz0r for the OG build , Bappsack for the Gen6 edits were a huge help too!
+Huge thanks olliz0r for the OG build , Bappsack for the Gen6 edits!
 (From OG repo -> to EzPz/imaboy321 for rewriting, enhancing and maintaining this project for so long!)

 ## Usage